dotsam/homebridge-milight/README.md

 # homebridge-milight
 MiLight/LimitlessLED/Easybulb Plugin for [Homebridge](https://github.com/nfarina/homebridge)

+> [!CAUTION]
+> This plugin has been abandoned.
+I no longer own any of the hardware, and there are far better smart bulb available now.
+If anyone is interested in this plugin still, the [dev branch](https://github.com/dotsam/homebridge-milight/tree/dev) has some minor improvements.

 Uses the [node-milight-promise](https://github.com/mwittig/node-milight-promise) library which features some code from [applamp.nl](http://www.applamp.nl/service/applamp-api/) and uses other details from http://www.limitlessled.com/dev/